JoinedSenses/CSC210/README.md

 # CSC210
-Assignments completed for CSC210 C++ Programming
+Some assignments completed for CSC210 C++ Programming class.
+This class was unorganized and most of the assignments sucked, so I won't bother uploading them.
+This repo is only for my own reference.